nballou/nickballou/content/author/admin/_index.md

 ---
 Hello!
 I'm a PhD student at Queen Mary University of London studying the relationship between well-being and video game play.
 I look at this in terms of both quantity and quality of play.

-More specifically, I'm interested in how satisfaction and frustration of basic psychological needs might explain both the positive and negative relationships people can have with video games.
-Why are games sometimes frustrating in a "good" way, and other times in a "bad" one?
-What causes people to persist through frustrating gaming moments, to their benefit or detriment?
-I hope that answering qustions like these can help players/parents, clinicians, and developers to understand the active ingredients of healthy gaming.
+More specifically, I'm interested in how satisfaction and frustration of basic psychological needs might explain both the positive and negative relationships people can have with games.
+What kinds of real-world problems do people use games to address?
+How do changes in how people are feeling affect subtle aspects of their gaming behavior, like playing for longer at a time or at different types of day?
+I hope that answering questions like these can help players/parents, clinicians, and developers to understand the "active ingredients"" of healthy gaming.

-I am the [UK Reproducibility Network](https://www.ukrn.org) Local Network Lead at QMUL, and am involved in science reform/open science advocacy and training, as well as meta-scientific research (when I have the time).
+I am the [UK Reproducibility Network](https://www.ukrn.org) Local Network Lead at QMUL, and am involved in science reform/open science advocacy and training, as well as meta-scientific research (when I have time).

 I am supervised by [Prof Sebastian Deterding](https://codingconduct.cc/Publications), [Dr David Zendle](https://pure.york.ac.uk/portal/en/researchers/david-zendle(127e6f28-98bb-4662-a759-369391c609e6)/publications.html), and [Dr Laurissa Tokarchuk](http://www.eecs.qmul.ac.uk/~laurissa/Laurissas_Pages/About_Me.html).